-There is new evidence showing that early introduction of peanut-containing foods to infants at high risk of developing peanut allergy is safe and led to an 81% reduction in the subsequent development of a peanut allergy(1).
+There is new evidence showing that early introduction of non-choking peanuts to infants at high risk of developing peanut allergy is safe and led to an 81% reduction in the subsequent development of a peanut allergy(1).
 In January 2017, new clinical guidelines to address prevention of peanut allergy were released (2).

 WHAT ACTIONS HAVE BEEN TAKEN?

 To support implementation of the new guidelines, pediatric allergists from BC Children’s Hospital partnered with public health practitioners in Vancouver on a quality improvement initiative titled ‘Prevention of Peanut Allergy Pilot’ to support knowledge translation.

 (1) To increase the confidence and competence of public health providers in supporting parents’ with concerns about introducing non-choking peanuts as part of introduction to solids.

 (2) To increase the confidence and competence of parents to offer non-choking peanuts in their homes as they introduce solids to their infants.